vfluxus/cwlparser/README.md

         - Link to stepInputs (if $(inputs.[stepInput]))
         - Each argument only have 1 step Inputs.
 1 Argument.ValueFrom can be separated to multiple arguments
     - #TODO: Add step inputs to arguments

+## 5. Not support these things yet:
+- Scatter
+- $(runtime.something)
+- add inputs value in step output